 “In addition to tracking speeds, NTCA submits the FCC should require reports specifically on the latency and the usage limits applicable to broadband services,” Bloomfield said.
 She pointed to telehealth and education professionals that especially rely on uninterrupted, reliable data flow.

 The House currently is considering five bills with proposals to improve data collection and mapping procedures beyond the FCC’s current Form 477 survey process.
 Subcommittee members indicated that at least some of the bills are ready for a mark-up hearing.
-Bloomfield singled out one bill, the "Broadband Deployment Accuracy and Technological Availability Act" (HR 4229), as particularly important.
+Bloomfield singled out one bill, the "Broadband Deployment Accuracy and Technological Availability Act" (HR 4229 - PDF), as particularly important.
 She praised the bill, introduced by Representative David Loebsack (D-Iowa) and ranking subcommittee member Robert Latta (R-Ohio), for improving granularity and “calling explicitly for standard development and challenge processes to improve the data collection on both the front end and the back end.”